OdK2

-OdK2 is a toxin found in the venom of the Iranian scorpion Odonthobuthus doriae.
+OdK2 is a toxin found in the venom of Odonthobuthus doriae, a species of scorpion found in central and southern Iran.
 It belongs to the α-KTx family, and selectively blocks the voltage-gated potassium channel Kv1.3 (KCNA3).

 Etymology

-Odonthobuthus doriae is a scorpion species that belongs to the Buthidae family, mainly found in central and southern Iran.
-OdK2 is an acronym indicating the toxins originating species, the type of ion channel it targets and the chronological order of its discovery.
+OdK2 is an acronym for the species of origin, the substrate of the ion channel the toxin targets, and the chronological order of its discovery.
 OdK1 was the first toxin isolated from the same species’ venom, targeting the Kv1.2 channel (KCNA2).

 Chemistry

 OdK2 is a relatively small peptide with 38 amino acids and a monoisotopic mass of 4079.869 Da (C_{167}H_{278}N_{54}O_{49}S_{8}).